intrig-unicamp/P4-HH/README.md

 The ``heaviness'' (i.e. throughput over time) of a packet flow can be approximated by relating the average packet size to the observed IPG values.
 This approach does not require a measurement interval to be set upfront, thus eliminating common shortfalls of windows-based algorithms.

+## Implementation in TNA P4_16
+The complete TNA P4_16 code can be find in "P4-TNA-HeavyHitter" folder.
+The code is succesfullfy compiled on Tofino Wedge100BF-32X switch.
+This version has been succesfully tested to detect heavy-hitter flows with CAIDA traces 2016 (10 Gbps link) using TRex Realistic Traffic Generator.

 ### Exponential Weighted Moving Average (EWMA) of IPG vs flow throughuts for different size of Time-Windows using CAIDA traffic Trace (2016)
 For 1 Sec Time-Window: